 Ukulele Shape and Size

-The best starter for ukulele for kids will also depend on how well they can maneuver their fingers over the stings.
+The best starter ukulele for kids will also depend on how well they can maneuver their fingers over the strings.
 The smaller size children’s ukuleles have a shorter scale length—meaning the strings are very close together.
-Some instructors may recommend ukes for kids with a longer scale to start as a way to help them get used to working their fingers over the strings.
+Some instructors may recommend ukuleles for kids with a longer scale to start as a way to help them get used to working their fingers over the strings.

 Best Materials for Children’s Ukuleles

-Wood and material types are another consideration when buying ukes for kids.
+Wood and material types are another consideration when buying ukuleles for kids.
 The best starter ukulele for kids shouldn’t be made from the most expensive type since they are just learning on the instrument for the very first time.
 The best ukulele for kids can be made from cedar, koa, maple, and redwood.
 Any of these types of ukuleles produce balanced tones that resonate well and have a crisp sound.
-Additional options for a children’s ukulele include plastic, mahogany, spruce, and exotic.
+Additional options for a children’s ukulele include plastic, mahogany, spruce, and exotic wood.